Duckless137/rambotics/README.md

 - Motor pin 3: Left wheel
 - Motor pin 4: Right wheel

-- Servo pin 2: The Arm
+- Servo pin 1: The Arm
-- Servo pin 3: The Claw Servo
+- Servo pin 2: The Claw Servo
 - Servo pin 4: The Claw Clamp

 # How to use